vmware/terraform-provider-nsxt/website/docs/r/policy_context_profile.html.markdown

 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
 * `path` - The NSX path of the policy resource.
 * `attribute`:
-  * `description` - Description of the attribute value.
   * `is_alg_type` - Describes whether the APP_ID value is ALG type or not.

 ## Importing